MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-language-generation.md

 <!-- See [here](#Change-Log) for what's new in **4.8.0 RC1** release.-->

-Language Generation (LG) was created to let developers extract embedded strings from their code and resource files and manage them through a LG runtime and file format.
-Developers can now create a more natural conversation experience by defining multiple variations on a phrase, executing simple expressions based on context, and referring to conversational memory.
+Language Generation (LG) allows developers to extract embedded strings from their code and resource files and manage them through a LG runtime and file format.
+With LG, developers can create a more natural conversation experience by defining multiple variations on a phrase, executing simple expressions based on context, and referring to conversational memory.

 LG can be used to enhance the entire conversational experience.
 Using LG developers can: